klauspost/compress/zstd/README.md

 For new features/fixes, remember to add tests and for performance enhancements include benchmarks.

 For sending files for reproducing errors use a service like [goobox](https://goobox.io/#/upload) or similar to share your files.

+For general feedback and experience reports, feel free to open an issue or write me on [Twitter](https://twitter.com/sh0dan).